Tracie Savage: Life and career

 Marcus Welby, M.D., Family, Happy Days, and Here's Boomer.
 Her film roles include the character "Debbie" in the 1982 horror movie Friday the 13th Part III.
 After filming the movie, Savage retired from acting to pursue journalism.

 Savage started her career as a reporter/anchor in 1985 first working at WEYI-TV in Flint, Michigan, then at WHIO-TV in Dayton, Ohio from 1986 to 1991.
 After relocating to Los Angeles in 1991, she worked at KCAL-TV.
 Beginning in March 1994, she was a reporter/anchor at NBC4 in Los Angeles, California for seven years.
 Since September 2001, she has been the afternoon drive anchor for KFWB, an all-news radio station in Los Angeles.

 Savage has covered the Heidi Fleiss and O. J. Simpson civil trials.
 During the O. J. Simpson trial, Savage was called to the witness stand to reveal her confidential sources, and was threatened with jail time by Judge Ito, but she invoked her rights as journalist to use the shield law to protect the source of her story.
-In 2005, Savage returned to acting and starred in the movie Loretta.
-More recently, she appeared as an anchor on the Internet television network PJTV.

-Savage is currently a full-time college professor in Los Angeles.
-She teaches journalism, broadcasting and film and radio production.